Music of Cuba: 20th-century classical and art music

 The work of José Marín Varona links the Cuban musical activity from the end of the 19th century and the beginning of the 20th century.
 In 1896, the composer included in his zarzuela "El Brujo" the first Cuban guajira which has been historically documented.

 About this piece, composer Eduardo Sánchez de Fuentes said: "The honest critique of a not very far day will bestow the author of the immortal guajira of "El Brujo" the honor to which he is undoubtedly entitled at any time".

 Gonzalo Roig (1890–1970) was a major force in the first half of the century.
 A composer and orchestral director, he qualified in piano, violin and composition theory.
 In 1922 he was one of the founders of the National Symphony Orchestra, which he conducted.
 In 1927 he was appointed Director of the Havana School of Music.
 As a composer he specialized in the zarzuela, a musical theatre form, very popular up to World War II.
 In 1931 he co-founded a bufo company (comic theatre) at the Teatro Martí in Havana.
 He was the composer of the most well-known Cuban zarzuela, Cecilia Valdés, based on the famous 19th-century novel about a Cuban mulata.
 It was premiered in 1932.
 He founded various organizations and wrote frequently on musical topics.

 One of the greatest Cuban pianist/composers of the 20th century was Ernesto Lecuona (1895–1963).
 Lecuona composed over six hundred pieces, mostly in the Cuban vein, and was a pianist of exceptional quality.
 He was a prolific composer of songs and music for stage and film.
 His works consisted of zarzuela, Afro-Cuban and Cuban rhythms, suites and many songs that became Latin standards.
-They include Siboney, Malagueña and The Breeze And I (Andalucía).
-In 1942 his great hit Always in my heart (Siempre en mi Corazon) was nominated for an Oscar for Best Song; it lost out to White Christmas.
+They include "Siboney", "Malagueña" and "The Breeze And I" (Andalucía).
+In 1942 his great hit "Always in my heart" (Siempre en mi Corazon) was nominated for an Oscar for Best Song; it lost to "White Christmas".
 The Ernesto Lecuona Symphonic Orchestra performed the premiere of Lecuona's Black Rhapsody in the Cuban Liberation Day Concert at Carnegie Hall on 10 October 1943.

-Although their music is rarely played today, "Amadeo Roldán (1900–1939) and Alejandro García Caturla (1906–1940) were Cuba's symphonic revolutionaries during the first half of the 20th Century.
+Although their music is rarely played today, Amadeo Roldán (1900–1939) and Alejandro García Caturla (1906–1940) were Cuba's symphonic revolutionaries during the first half of the 20th century.
 They both played a part in Afrocubanismo: the movement in black-themed Cuban culture with origins in the 1920s, and extensively analysed by Fernando Ortiz.